Mediterranean Diet vs Keto: A Comparative Analysis

 Mediterranean Diet vs Keto: Key Differences in Nutritional Composition

 The Mediterranean diet is primarily plant-based and encourages the consumption of fruits, vegetables, whole grains, legumes, and healthy fats, particularly olive oil and fish.
 It allows moderate dairy, poultry, and egg intake while limiting red meat and sweets.
 The emphasis is on balanced meals rich in fiber, healthy fats, and antioxidants.
+Many people choose this approach for its balance and flexibility, especially when preparing everyday meals such as Mediterranean recipes.

 In contrast, the keto diet is a high-fat, low-carbohydrate plan that shifts the body into ketosis.
 Ketosis occurs when the body burns fat for fuel instead of carbohydrates, leading to weight loss.
 This diet prioritizes high-fat foods like avocados, nuts, and oils while significantly reducing carbohydrate intake, often below 50 grams daily.
 Protein intake is moderate, and carbohydrate-rich foods like bread, pasta, and most fruits are restricted.